google/WebFundamentals/src/content/en/updates/2018/04/chrome-67-deps-rems.md

 ## Remove AppCache from Non-secure Contexts

-AppCache will now only be allowed over HTTPS.
+AppCache is now only allowed over HTTPS.
 AppCache is a powerful feature that allows offline and persistent access to an origin.
 Allowing AppCache to be used over non-secure contexts makes it an attack vector for cross-site scripting hacks.